zigarojec/MatrixCircEvolutions/README.md

 Before using this software you will have to follow the installations guide for PyOPUS, a framework for analog circuit optimization in Python. http://fides.fe.uni-lj.si/pyopus/quickstart.html

+PREPARATION

+Put whole project under a new folder _MAIN_work

+Create _MAIN_data folder in the same folder as _MAIN_work

 USAGE

 Set (choose) your scorefunctions.

 Set globalVars.py

 Run main.py for single-objective search.

 Run main_moea.py for multi-objective search.

 Run main_comb.py for search based on globalVars.py setting (single or multiobjective - automatically).

 REFERENCES